LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 No matter what you’ve heard, maintaining a credit card balance doesn’t help your score.
 That’s because the amount you owe, also called credit utilization, accounts for 30% of your score.
 To calculate your credit utilization, add up the credit limits on your cards.
 Then divide that figure by your outstanding balance(s).

 Let’s say your credit limit is $20,000.
 If you buy a used car for $10,000, you’re utilizing 50% of your available credit.
-So paying down your balance — or paying off the whole $20K — will boost your credit utilization factor.
+So paying down your balance — or paying off the whole $20K — will improve your credit utilization factor.

 But there’s a key difference between paying off a credit card and paying off a car loan.
 After you pay off the credit card balance, the account remains open (unless you take action to close it).
 This is called revolving credit: You can repeatedly use the funds up to your credit limit, as long as you continue to make payments.